 How to find domain and range

 The domain is the set of all inputs, so it comes from the first coordinates.
 The range is the set of outputs that actually appear, so it comes from the second coordinates.
+Using

 we get

-If a problem also gives a codomain, do not automatically treat it as the range.
-The codomain is the larger target set that outputs are allowed to come from.
-The range is the subset that the function actually hits.
+Notice appears twice as an output but is written once: the range lists distinct outputs, not how many times they occur.
+If a problem also gives a codomain, do not treat it as the range.
+The codomain is the larger target set outputs are allowed to come from; the range is the subset the function actually hits.

 When people classify relations and functions, they usually mean one of these patterns: